eclipse/jifa/site/docs/guide/configuration.md

 ## elastic-worker-port

-The service port of `WORKER` nodes in an elastic cluster.
+The service port of `ELASTIC_WORKER` nodes in the cluster.

 Type: int